Heidi Fleiss: Early life

-Prostitution and tax evasion
+Prostitution ring and prosecution

 At the age of 22, Fleiss began managing a prostitution ring under Madam Alex after meeting her in 1987 via Fleiss's film director boyfriend Iván Nagy.
 Fleiss stated in 2002 that Alex and she had "a very intense relationship" and that Alex's view of Fleiss "was kind of like the daughter she loved and hated, so she was abusive and loving at the same time".
 In the same interview, Fleiss said she worked as a prostitute for a short period to learn all aspects of the trade.
-At the time she was learning to take over Alex's business there was a labor shortage, as most of Alex's prostitutes were approaching middle age and planning to retire from prostitution.
+At the time she was learning to take over Alex's business, there was a labor shortage; most of Alex's prostitutes were approaching middle age, and planning to retire from prostitution.
 Alex had Fleiss revitalize the business by recruiting a new batch of young, attractive women.

 By 1990, Fleiss severed her links with Madam Alex and began her own prostitution ring.
-Fleiss has stated that she made her first million dollars after only four months in the business as a madam and that on her slowest night, she made $10,000.
+Fleiss has stated that she made her first million dollars after only four months in the business as a madam, and that on her slowest night, she made $10,000.
 By 1991, Fleiss was so successful that she was able to reject women who wished to work for her.
+In July 1992, through her father, Paul, Fleiss purchased her Benedict Canyon home for $1.6 million which had previously been owned by Michael Douglas.

-In June 1993, she was arrested on charges including attempted pandering.
+In June 1993, Fleiss was arrested in a sting operation on charges of attempted pandering after undercover officers posed as Japanese businessmen contacted Fleiss for her services, offering $1,500 per escort plus half an ounce of cocaine.

 Federal charges were filed in 1994, and Fleiss posted $1 million bail; the state trial began the same year and Fleiss was convicted.
+In 1995, Hollywood actor Charlie Sheen testified against Fleiss, admitting to paying $53,000 for her services between 1991 and 1993.

 In May 1996, her state conviction was overturned and her appeal bond was set at $200,000.
 She was convicted of federal charges of tax evasion in September 1996 and sentenced to 37 months in prison.
 Fleiss served 20 months at the Federal Correctional Institution, Dublin, California.
 She was released to a halfway house on November 19, 1998, and ordered to perform 370 hours of community service.

 Fleiss's ring reportedly had numerous prominent and wealthy clients.
 When questioned by British television presenter Davina McCall about revealing the names of her clients, she replied "It's not my style".

 Media appearances

 In 1995, Nick Broomfield made a documentary about her prostitution ring titled Heidi Fleiss: Hollywood Madam.
-In 2004, a TV movie was produced titled Call Me: The Rise and Fall of Heidi Fleiss.

 In 1996, after having been convicted of being a madam, and shortly before her incarceration for such offenses, she was interviewed by Ruby Wax.

-Fleiss and reality-TV personality Victoria Sellers hosted and produced an instructional DVD titled Sex Tips with Heidi Fleiss and Victoria Sellers in 2001.
+Fleiss and model Victoria Sellers produced an instructional DVD titled Sex Tips with Heidi Fleiss and Victoria Sellers in 2001.
+In 2008, Fleiss was the subject of the HBO documentary, Heidi Fleiss: The Would-Be Madam of Crystal.

-In January 2010, Fleiss was the third housemate to enter the final Channel 4 series of Celebrity Big Brother in the UK; she was the second to be evicted.
-She did not return for the finale.